 As the outcome of the course, students will learn how to use post-foundational theory in actual research contexts, whether engaging with theoretical or empirical research.
-The students will be able to establish the differences between these approaches within the field of post-foundational theory, and assess their usefulness in particular research projects.
+The students will be able to establish the differences between these approaches within the field of rhetoric-performative and post-foundational theory, and assess their usefulness in research projects.
 With the help of teachers and the final project they will also accumulate more in-depth knowledge on their chosen approach and topic of research.

 COURSE FORMAT AND TEACHING METHODS

 The course combines lectures by leading experts and active learning methods, particularly group work and workshops.
 The course hosts learning cafés with researchers on particular perspectives and methods.
 The students are expected to get familiar with relatively demanding texts, and will submit short assignments before and during the course to engage in and facilitate learning.
 By the end of the course the students will submit a final project demonstrating the use of this methodology.

 Supervision is provided in the workshops, the learning cafés and through clinics by key teachers during the final week.
-During the excursion and on the evening out on the second week, the students will also engage with their peers and some of the teachers.
+During the excursion and the evening out on the second week, the students will also engage with their peers and some of the teachers.
 Peer learning is encouraged through active learning and social engagement.

 MEANS AND CRITERIA OF ASSESSMENT